 We will take a look at what makes a good portrait and how to go about drawing and painting one.
-As there is no "right way" to do this, we will experiment with several approaches.
-We will provide a variety of sitters (models) during the course...
+As there is no "right way" to do this, you will experiment with several approaches and techniques.
+The course is suitable for both beginners and intermediate students...

 Taught by: Roger Gill.

 We will take a look at what makes a good portrait and how to go about drawing and painting one.
-As there is no "right way" to do this, we will experiment with several approaches.
+As there is no "right way" to do this, you will experiment with several approaches and techniques.
+The course is suitable for both beginners and intermediate students.
 We will provide a variety of sitters (models) during the course.
 If you have a particular person you wish to portray, you can also do this by bringing in your own drawings, sketches and photographs.
-The course is suitable for both beginners and intermediate students.

 Using selections and mixes of various colours, we will explore a variety of techniques such as the application of paint, layering and textures, which together will form the basis for developing your portrait.

 During the morning sessions we will make short paint studies and drawings focussing on colour choices, composition, structure, and attempts to capture the inner essence of the model.

 The afternoon sessions will be devoted to working on a more substantial portrait, bringing in and developing ideas and discoveries from the drawing sessions and oil sketches.

 Throughout the course we will look at a few contemporary portrait painters, their techniques and approaches, which students can use as a source of inspiration for their own practice.

 By the end of the course you will have explored different approaches to portrait drawing and painting and practiced and developed a range of techniques in that subject.

 Beginners and more experienced students whishing to improve their portrait drawing and painting skills.